OnionIoT/documentation/docs/product-overview/omega2s-eval-board.md

 import { GiscusDocComment } from '/src/components/GiscusComment';

-The Omega2S Eval Board is a stand-alone single board computer meant for evaluating the surface-mount Onion Omega2S module.
+The Omega2S Eval Board is a stand-alone single board computer meant for evaluating and working with the surface-mount Onion Omega2S modules.

-It lowers the cost barrier for working with the Omega2S module by providing access to almost all the Omega2S capabilities and I/O, without the need of an expensive development kit.
+It lowers the cost barrier for working with the Omega2S module by providing access to almost all the Omega2S capabilities and I/O, without the need for an expensive development kit.
 This makes it an essential tool for evaluation, prototyping, and development.

-This board even can function as template for custom designs and even as standalone SBCs for custom applications.
+This board can also serve as template for custom designs and even as standalone SBC for custom applications.

 ![omega2s eval board](https://raw.githubusercontent.com/OnionIoT/Omega2-Eval-Boards/refs/heads/main/Images/omega2s-eval-board-front-01.jpeg)